JumpStart Games: Purchase by CUC International

 On May 28, 1997, CUC International announced plans to merge with Hospitality Franchise Systems to create a single, "one-stop" entity.
 The merger was finalized in December that year and created Cendant.
 As a result of the merger, CUC Software was renamed Cendant Software.
 On November 20, 1998, French media company Havas (later acquired by water utility Vivendi) announced that it would acquire Cendant Software for in cash and up to million contingent on the performance of Cendant Software.
 Subsequently, the division was renamed Havas Interactive.

-During that time, Knowledge Adventure released many branded games such as JumpStart, Dr. Brain, Fisher-Price, Barbie, Bear in the Big Blue House, Blaster, Teletubbies, Noddy, Jurassic Park III, Captain Kangaroo, Curious George and American Idol.
+During that time, Knowledge Adventure released many branded games such as JumpStart, Dr. Brain, Fisher-Price, Barbie, Bear in the Big Blue House, Blaster, Franklin (TV series),Teletubbies, Noddy, Jurassic Park III, Captain Kangaroo, Curious George and American Idol.
+The Cendant Software/Knowledge Adventure family of products had the #1 Educational Software market share according to PC DATA during 1998.

-Knowledge Adventure released JumpStart Baby in 2000.

 Separation from Vivendi

 In October 2004, Vivendi sold Knowledge Adventure to a group of investors interested in taking a more active management strategy, and in developing new educational software.
 The company released new products under both the JumpStart and Math Blaster brands.